will-molloy/auto-handbrake-encoding/README.md

 Automating HandBrake encoding

-## Requirements

-- Java 17
-- HandBrakeCLI

 ## Use cases

 ### Encoding Nvidia ShadowPlay videos with a CFR preset

 #### Why?

-- Nvidia ShadowPlay records video with a variable/peak frame rate (PFR), leading to audio sync issues in video editing software
+- Nvidia ShadowPlay records video with a variable/peak frame rate (VFR/PFR), leading to audio sync issues in video editing software

 #### How?